 assuming that Support dosn't have the state "Ready for test" but has the state "Done"

-#8 Updated by Matthias Neubert over 10 years ago
+#8 Updated by Matthias Neubert almost 11 years ago

 Ok your suggestens fixed the problem: